franmoyano/movies-challenge/README.md

 # or
 bun dev
 ```

-### Enshure you have an .env file.
-In this project i've let a .env.example wich is useful to start developing
+Ensure you have an .env file.
+In this project, I've provided a .env.example file which is useful to start developing, but this is only for **example purposes**.